I am a terrible entrepreneur. My current not for profit status is a stark reminder of this.

 It’s all very easy for the customers.
 I know you’ll get this first time.
 There’s a choice of two starters, then a quarter of a chicken served with a seasonal side dish, and then a choice of dessert.
 Two courses for £16 or 3 for £20.
 Green salad and roast potatoes are extra.

 Last night the starter options were knowingly kitsch and retro.
 A simple pear, gorgonzola, walnut and watercress salad, or crumbed and deep fried brawn with piccalilli.
-The brawn croquette was good, but I prefer it cold and gelatinous, rather than hot and greasy.
+The brawn croquette was good, but I prefer my pig head cold and gelatinous, rather than hot and greasy.
 The pickle balanced sharpness and spice well and did its job at cutting through the fat.
 Desserts were no more taxing.
-Caramel bourbon crunch ice cream claimed adult flavours but pleased the inner child.
+Caramel bourbon crunch ice cream hinted at adult ingredients, but pleased the inner child.
 Yoghurt tart with slices of (also tart) orange doused in caramel was just set and delicious.
 There must’ve been something else other than yoghurt – condensed milk perhaps?
 So none of the starters or desserts were particularly precise and they bordered on informal and homemade.
 But they felt appropriate and the flavours were spot on.
 The influence of the Dock Kitchen and Rochelle Canteen were not unnoticed.

 It’s really about the chicken, though, isn’t it.
-Google tells us that Sutton Hoo chicken is a slow growing breed, ‘lovingly reared’ in Suffolk.
-It tastes like that.
+We’re told that Sutton Hoo chicken is a slow growing breed, “lovingly reared” in Suffolk.
+It certainly tasted like that.
 Fat, meaty thighs and drumsticks are evidence of a life strutting free.
 Off the rotisserie and well rested, those bits came moist, tender and flavoursome.
 A portion is a quarter chicken – so half a breast and a thigh or drumstick and wing.
-It’s all golden crispy skinned and you finish sated but secretly wanting more (who gets the oysters?).
+It’s all golden, crisp-skinned and you finish sated but secretly wanting more (who gets the oysters?).
 I really enjoyed that it came with an oozing orzo and purple brocolli side, rather than chips.
 Though that needed more salt and I’d personally like a touch more tarragon in the tarragon mayo too.
 Still, very enjoyable and decent value.

 Le Coq is a top little place.
 Admirable and covetable.
 Everything appears low key and easy … and therein lies its success.
 I’ll certainly be back – and am particularly interested by the Sunday / PDR options, when the chickens selflessly give up their space on the spit for things like octopus, pork belly and bream.
 What a good idea.